Get it sussed

 - Cameras and video cameras

 These can be dropped off for free to participating phone stores who are part of the REMOBILE program.
-Some of these include: Spark, 2Degrees, Vodafone and Noel Leeming.
+Some of these include: Spark, 2Degrees, One NZ and Noel Leeming.

 Campus Watch have free trailers available to help with moving stuff, so there is no excuse not to sell your used items, donate them to a second-hand store or take them out to the recycling facility at Green Island or the transfer station near UniPol.